 - 1 onion, finely diced

-- 1 ½ tbsp chili powder
+- 1 ½ Tablespoons chili powder

-- 1 tsp cumin
+- 1 teaspoon cumin

-- ½ tbsp garlic, minced
+- ½ Tablespoon minced garlic

-- 1 (15 oz) can petite diced tomatoes
+- 15 ounce can petite diced tomatoes

-- 1 (15 oz) can tomato sauce
+- 15 ounce can tomato sauce

-- 1 (15 oz) can dark red kidney beans
+- 15 ounce can dark red kidney beans

-- 1 (15 oz) can beef broth
+- 15 ounce can beef broth

-- 1 (15 oz) can refried beans
+- 15 ounce can refried beans

-- 1 tsp Worcestershire sauce
+- 1 teaspoon Worcestershire sauce

 - salt and pepper, to taste

-In a medium skillet, brown and crumble ground beef with celery, onion and garlic over medium high heat (until meat is completely brown and vegetables are tender.)
+- In a medium skillet, brown and crumble ground beef with celery, onion and garlic over medium high heat (until meat is completely brown and vegetables are tender.)
 Season with salt and pepper.

-Drain excess grease and pour beef mixture into a 4-quart or larger crock pot.
+- Drain excess grease and pour beef mixture into a 4-quart or larger crock pot.

 - Add chili powder, cumin, Worcestershire sauce and mix thoroughly.
 Add salt and pepper to taste.
-Cover with lid and cook on low for 4-6 hours (the longer, the better).
+Cover with lid and cook on low for about 4-6 hours (the longer, the better).

 - Taste before serving and add more salt and pepper as necessary.
 Top each serving with your favorite toppings.